March 3, 2020

 Where the Crawdads Sing by Delia Owens

-This book is an excellent cross between a coming of age story and a story about survival.
-Stir in some romance, crime and mystery, and it becomes a true page turner.
-Where the Crawdads Sing has been passed around at Learners Edge, and there is a still a wait list to read it!
+This book is an excellent cross between a coming-of-age story and a story about survival.
+Stir in some romance, crime, and mystery, and it becomes a true page-turner.
+Where the Crawdads Sing has been passed around at Teaching Channel, and there is still a wait list to read it!

-From our Lead Course Specialist (and former English Teacher), Dawn Butler:
+From our Lead Course Specialist (and former English Teacher), Betsy Butler:

 The 10th Muse